Inedo/inedo-docs/Content/BuildMaster/Reference/api/health.md

 The *Get BuildMaster Health* is an endpoint that will return a [BuildMasterHealth](#buildmasterhealth-object) object describing the health of a BuildMaster instance.

-Using this endpoint does not require an API key and can be accessed by simply adding `/health` to your BuildMaster URL (e.g. `https://proget.corp.local/health`)
+Using this endpoint does not require an API key and can be accessed by simply adding `/health` to your BuildMaster URL (e.g. `https://buildmaster.corp.local/health`)

-:::(Info) (🚀 Quick Example: Get the Health of a BuildMaster Instance with Curl) This example will get the health of a BuildMaster instance with the URL `proget.corp.local`:
+:::(Info) (🚀 Quick Example: Get the Health of a BuildMaster Instance with Curl) This example will get the health of a BuildMaster instance with the URL `buildmaster.corp.local`:

 ```
-curl -H "Content-Type: application/json" -X GET https://proget.corp.local/health
+curl -H "Content-Type: application/json" -X GET https://buildmaster.corp.local/health
 ```
 :::